0xM1cx/Obsidian-Notes/Cybersecurity/SOC_TOOLS.md

 - **dogbolt**[decompiler].
 Is an interactive online decompiler which shows equivalent c-like output of decompiled programs fro many popular decompilers.
 - **godbolt**[compiler]. is an interactive online compiler which shows the assembly output of compiled C++, Rust, Go(and many more) code.

+####
+- [SqureX](https://sqrx.com/) These include a  web app that allows to view suspicious files safely, view links safely with their secure browser, and also email protection.
+No download, just use the web app.

 ### CTF Writeups | For reference
 - [Banking Troubles](https://mmox.me/posts/writeups/bankingtroubles-memory-image-forensics/)